alonf/MCPDemo/docs/MCP_DEMO_Roadmap.md

 * If `pid` is missing:

   * Use elicitation to present a list of top CPU processes and let user pick.
-* Require confirmation (e.g. user types “YES” or selects “Confirm”).
+* Require confirmation (e.g. user types "YES" or selects "Confirm").

 Teaching points: